adavid1/Bob_Raoul/README.md

 - **Sound Effects**: Sound effects are played from the "sounds" directory to provide audio feedback.
 - **Cap Storage**: The total number of caps thrown into Bob is stored in a file named `caps.txt`.

-## Hardware and Software Requirements
+## Hardware Requirements

+- Raspberry Pi (any model with GPIO pins and a screen output)
+- Infrared sensor
-- Hardware:
+- Plastic mannequin (Bob)
-  - Computer capable of running Python
+- Screen (connected to the Raspberry Pi)
-- Software:
+- Beer caps

+## Software Requirements

 - Python 3
   - Tkinter (included in standard Python distribution)

 ## Installation